joshuarg007/slms/README.md

 ---

 ## Notes
+- Current implementation targets HubSpot; the adapter interface makes it straightforward to add Pipedrive/Nutshell/Salesforce.
-- This slice is HubSpot‑first.
-When engagement objects aren’t exposed in a portal, related counts return zero without errors.
+- When engagement objects aren’t exposed in a portal, related counts return zero without errors.
 - The backend reads `.env` on startup; restart after changing it.
 - Keep tokens out of logs and commits.

 ---

-_last updated 2025-08-27_
+_last updated: 2025-08-27